dusty-nv/jetson-inference/docs/imagenet-console-2.md

 <sup>Image Recognition</sup></p>

 # Classifying Images with ImageNet
 There are multiple types of deep learning networks available, including recognition, detection/localization, and semantic segmentation.
-The first deep learning capability we're highlighting in this tutorial is **image recognition** using classifcation networks that have been trained to identify scenes and objects.
+The first deep learning capability we're highlighting in this tutorial is **image recognition**, using classifcation networks that have been trained on large datasets to identify scenes and objects.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/pytorch/docs/images/imagenet.jpg" width="900">